 Playing out the story of Demeter and her daughter every year, the Sicilian Greeks created a seasonal calendar in which the gifts of the goddess are gathered and used for sustenance during the year.
 Their understanding of natural products gave birth to a cuisine rich in traditions, formulated by the knowledge and expertise of past generations.
 Sicily has always been a fertile place, its rich volcanic soil produces abundant vegetation including a mixture of edible plants which grow wild and other introduced delicacies which now form staples of Sicilian cuisine.

-A hike in the Sicilian countryside during different periods of the year, offers the aromas of wild herbs such as thyme, saffron, fennel, rosemary, oregano, mint and sage.
-Sicily’s endless fruits and vegetables liberally grace Siculo tables and dishes from: persimmon, figs, mulberries, raspberries, blackberries, lemons, oranges, pears, plums, cherries, walnuts, chestnuts, hazelnuts, asparagus, wild mushrooms and various native plants with medicinal properties.
+A hike in the Sicilian countryside during different periods of the year offers the aromas of wild herbs such as thyme, saffron, fennel, rosemary, oregano, mint and sage.
+Sicily’s endless fruits and vegetables liberally grace Siculo tables and dishes from persimmon, figs, mulberries, raspberries, blackberries, lemons, oranges, pears, plums, and cherries, walnuts, chestnuts, hazelnuts, asparagus, wild mushrooms and various native plants with medicinal properties.